 (The reason I didn't list Courage or any similar concept is because that falls under resisting temptation.
 Being brave isn't a goal of its own; it just makes the other virtues more admirable.)

 Another thing I need to say is the rule of reverence or soldiarity: since the above goals are about caring about things, there's also a calling to avoid indulgence while horrible things are happening even if it's beyond your power to immediately act.
-For example, it would be deplorable to eat candy while the innocent suffer around you.
+For example, it would count as a sin against Compassion to eat candy while the innocent suffer around you.
 See the articles on emotions and miscellaneous psychology insights for more exploration of this.